sparkflows/sparkflows-docs/docs/user-guide/connectors/redshift.rst

       * - dbtable
         - Redshift Table
         - The Redshift table that should be read.
 Note that anything that is valid in a FROM clause of a SQL query can be used.
 For example, instead of a full table you could also use a subquery in parentheses.
-      * - awsAccessKeyId
+      * - AWS ACCESS KEY ID
         - AWS Access Key Id
         - AWS Access Key Id
-      * - awsSecretAccessKey
+      * - AWS SECRET ACCESS KEY
         - AWS Secret Access Key
         - AWS Secret Access Key
-      * - tempS3Dir
+      * - TEMPORARY S3 DIRECTORY
         - Temporary S3 directory
         - Temporary S3 directory